ru22-14/beauty-boutique/TESTING.md

 - As a <strong>Site User</strong> I can add or remove items into the favourites so that I can buy them in the Future if they are on sale or simply remove them.

 #### Acceptance Criteria
+- The user is able to add all the desired products in the favourites list and access them later from the list.
+- The user is able to add one or more products from the favourites to the basket.
+- The user is able to remove products from the favourites list.
+-

 #### Steps taken to Test Manually

+- Click the favourites icon on a product details page and then go to the favourites page using the favourites icon on the top right to see the product listed on the page.
+Check that the favourites counter increases everytime a product is added to the favourites list.
+- On the favourites page click the add to basket in order to add the product to the basket to make a purchase.
+- On the favourites page click the remove button next to a product in order to remove the product from the favourites list.
+Check that the counter decreases once a product is removed from the favourites list.

 #### Result: